YidanChen524/msa-l-stars/README.md

 ## Conclusion

 # To Do
-- wrap up and take notes

 # Questions:
 - only consider where (k-1)|(l-1)
+- randomized. sample with replacement?